-School Action Method of Assessment Person(s) Responsible Every academic year a master schedule will be developed that incorporates a wide range of core eurriculum.
+School Action Method of Assessment Person(s) Responsible Every academic year a master schedule will be developed that incorporates a wide range of core curriculum.
 Analysis of the Master Schedule.
-Principal Teachers will design at least two Co-curricular elasses per academic year based on their own passions and state standards to offer to students in order to support students' discovery of individual talents and interests.
+Principal Teachers will design at least two Co-curricular classes per academic year based on their own passions and state standards to offer to students in order to support students' discovery of individual talents and interests.
 Analysis of the Master Schedule.
 Principal Classroom teachers in grades 1-5 will collaborate with the engineering teacher responsible for the MakerSpace in order to create seamlessly integrated project based learning units.
-Lesson plans and assessment of student projects created. - Principal Classroom teachers in grades 6-8 will collaborate with engineering teachers responsible for the FabLab in order to create seamlessly integrated project based learning units.
 Lesson plans and assessment of student projects created.
-Principal
+Principal Classroom teachers in grades 6-8 will collaborate with engineering teachers responsible for the FabLab in order to create seamlessly integrated project based learning units.
+Lesson plans and assessment of student projects created.
+Principal www.corestandards.org) and aligned with the state's priorities detailed in California Education Code Section 51220 (grades 7-8).
+Individual performance goals will be established for each student at the beginning of each year based on his/her baseline benchmark assessments, past academic performance, special needs/IEP, and other available data.